cpyup/neighborhood_library/README.md

 #### Check-In (Action)

 - This sub-menu handles user input when submitting a request to mark a book as returned
+- Updates the current inventory based on user input
 - Error handling directs user to attempt a new input, navigate to Home Page, or display list of checked out titles again